fieryhenry/tbcml/README.md

   termux-change-repo
   ```

-  When prompted for a mirror, any of them should work (pick recommended group
+  When prompted for a mirror, any of them should work (pick recommended
   mirrors if they exist, but if they don't, then I picked "GH Mirrors
   by Kcubeterm" at it seemed to work fine)